-The most important question for IELTS test takers: What is the difference between IELTS General and IELTS Academic?
+The most frequent question for IELTS test takers: What is the difference between IELTS General and IELTS Academic?

-A lot of people doing the IELTS aren’t sure of which one to take, i.e. the never-ending IELTS Academic vs IELTS General confusion.
+A lot of people doing the IELTS test aren’t sure of which one to take, hence the never-ending IELTS Academic vs IELTS General confusion.

-Well, it depends on why you are doing the IELTS.
+The short answer: It depends on why you are taking IELTS.

 If you are doing it to get into an English-speaking university or professional registration, then you will need to do the IELTS Academic.
 If you are doing it for migration purposes, then you will need to do the IELTS General.